 Is Sparkling Ice Good for You?

-Let’s take a look at an ingredient list for the Black Raspberry flavor.
-It reportedly contains:
+To answer this question thoroughly let take as an example the ingredient list for the Black Raspberry flavor.

 - Carbonated water